 All of it I want it tight and close to the skin, to absorb the sweat.
 In the summertime, on the other hand, I will use much lighter shirts from (marmot).

 UNDERWEAR & BRA– it might be a tiny little piece of garment but extremely crucial for us women.
 Should be breathable and stretchable.
 Don’t use cotton underwear on long treks.
-I like silk or synthetic fabric, and during cold days, I wear merino wool boxers from Bergans.
-Merino wool mixed with polyester works very well too.
+I like silk or synthetic fabric.
+During cold days, I wear merino wool boxers from Bergans or Supernatural merino wool mixed with polyester which are amazing!
+Merino base layer Tee or Shirt from Bergans.
 A sports bra can work just fine.
 For long underwear, I use Bergan’s merino long johns and warmer ones from 66°North.

 So to wrap it up, I will play a lot with my arsenal of outdoor clothing, and wear different setups.
 In the wintertime and high mountains, I tend to have my big puffy jacket always in the backpack.